hebcal/hebcal-js/README.md

 #### `Hebcal.holidays.Event.havdalah`

 The number of minutes after sunset to make havdalah.
-Defaults to 50.
+Defaults to 42.
+In v2.0, it defaulted to 50.

 ### `Hebcal.holidays.standards`